jupyterlab/extension-examples/basics/hello-world/README.md

 jlpm
 # Build Typescript source
 jlpm build
-# Link your development version of the extension with JupyterLab
+# Install your development version of the extension with JupyterLab
-jupyter labextension link .
+jupyter labextension install .
 ```

 The first command installs the dependencies that are specified in